aleph2c/miros/docs/_sources/setting_up_rabbit_mq.rst.txt

 programming languages, including Python.
 It does this with the ``pika`` library.

-Bernhard Wenzel provides a great introduction to RabbitMQ here:
+Bernhard Wenzel provides an excellent introduction to RabbitMQ here:

 .. raw:: html